-Using your website to get more patients for your practice is an underutilized method of marketing by many in the healthcare industry.
-It is time to start taking a focused and strategic approach to the audience you’re trying to attract online to then eventually convert them into long-term patients offline.
+Using your website to get more patients for your practice is an underutilized marketing method by many in the healthcare industry.
+It is time to start taking a focused and strategic approach to the audience you’re trying to attract online to convert them into long-term patients offline eventually.

 According to TeleVox, 51% of people say they’d feel more valued as a patient through digital health communications.
 This means that it is time to strengthen your relationships with potential patients online to ensure that awareness of your practice is reaching the most amount of relevant people as possible.

 The first step to getting more patients online is to define the goals and budget for marketing ahead of time.

 - Are you looking for more traffic to your website?

 - Do you want your website to convert more of those website visitors into new contacts and appointments?

 - Are you interested in increasing your reach on Facebook?